Fernand-Francur/CS660-Fall2024-pa/src/db/writeup.md

 ### Question 3:
 My current join complexity is O(N x M) where N is number of tuples from left table and M is number of tuples from right table if we ignore bufferpool optimization.
-If we use the bufferpool and are able to pin the left table's currently read page to memory, we can get a complexity of O(N x M / b^2) I/O where b is pagesize because we will be buffering both the left and right pages.
-We can optimize this further by using a hashmap on the first pass of the right table.
-By storing the possibly non-unique values in a hashmap along with the tuple and page index, we can allow predicate operations to know ahead of time which tuples and pages it needs to access for a particular tuple in the left table.
-As a result, if we construct this hash we can get as small a complexity of O((N+M) / b^2) if the tuples are completely sorted because we would only have to do a single read of a page and have it cached in the buffer pool if it works for a particular predicate.
-Worst case would still be O(N x M / b^2) I/O though.
+If we use the bufferpool and are able to pin the left table's currently read page to memory, we can get a complexity of O(a + N * b) I/O where a is the number of tuples in the outer page and b is the number of tuples in a page on the inner table because we will be buffering both the left and right pages, but we still need to read in all pages of the outer table per tuple N.
+We can optimize this by the sequence of how we read in the pages.
+What we can do is specifically keep one page of the outer table in memory and compare it with all the pages of the inner table before we move to the next table.
+As a result we can get an optimized complexity of O(a + a*b) because we would only have to read in pages of the inner table for each page of the outer table because after we compare tuples in the outer table page to all the tuples in the inner table, we never have to read it again, and therefore we only have to perform b extra pages per outer table page.

 ## (4) Time and Challenges
 I spent about 5 hours on this assignment as it felt on the easier side.
 No real challenges